 Matthew got his first taste of guitar at the age of three, when he received a toy guitar for Christmas.
 He started taking lessons in the second grade and won his first electric guitar in the 2007 James Burton Foundation’s Guitar Showdown.
-Inspired by artists such as The Beatles, Stevie Ray Vaughan, John Mayer, and Maroon 5, Matthew combines elements of pop, country rock, and blues into his music.
+Inspired by artists such as The Beatles, Stevie Ray Vaughan, and John Mayer, Matthew combines elements of country rock, pop and blues into his music.
 When Matthew was just 12 years old, he formed his own band and The Matthew Davidson Band made their debut in 2010.

-Matthew Davidson made his performing debut over eight years ago and he has not slowed down since!
-Matthew and his band have performed at venues all across the south.
-Some of his most notable performances include: The New Orleans Jazz Fest, Dallas House of Blues, Hard Rock Cafes (Dallas, Memphis and Nashville), and the James Burton International Guitar Festival.
-Matthew has had the honor of sharing the stage on two separate occasions with internationally acclaimed blues/rock guitarist Kenny Wayne Shepherd.
-Matthew has also had the privilege of opening for nationally known acts Austin Mahone, Rachel Platten, and Fifth Harmony.
+Early in his career, Matthew performed at venues all across the south.
+Some of his most notable performances included: The New Orleans Jazz Fest, Dallas House of Blues, Hard Rock Cafes (Dallas, Memphis and Nashville), and the James Burton International Guitar Festival.
+Matthew had the honor of sharing the stage on two separate occasions with internationally acclaimed blues/rock guitarist Kenny Wayne Shepherd.
+Matthew also had the privilege of opening for nationally known acts Austin Mahone, Rachel Platten, and Fifth Harmony.

 Matthew released his debut EP "Step Up" in 2012 which was produced by legendary bass player and member of the "Wrecking Crew" Joe Osborn.
 In 2014, Matthew released his second EP "Cross My Heart".

-Matthew moved to Nashville in August 2016 to major in commercial music at Belmont University.
-Since he moved, his musical endeavors have only increased.
-Matthew has already logged hundreds of shows in and around Nashville at places such as Dierks Bentley's Whiskey Row, Blake Shelton's Ole Red, Luke Bryan's 32 Bridge, Florida Georgia Line's FGL House, Tootsie's Orchid Lounge, Margaritaville, The Stage, Second Fiddle, Hard Rock Cafe Nashville, and the Tin Roof in nearby Louisville, Kentucky.
+Matthew moved to Nashville in August 2016 to major in Commercial Music-Guitar at Belmont University.
+He has already logged hundreds of shows in and around Nashville at places such as Dierks Bentley's Whiskey Row, Blake Shelton's Ole Red, Luke Bryan's 32 Bridge, Florida Georgia Line's FGL House, Jason Aldean's Kitchen & Rooftop Bar , Tootsie's Orchid Lounge, Legends Corner, The Stage, and Hard Rock Cafe Nashville.
+Matthew has played guitar for supporting artists opening for Willie Nelson and Walker Hayes.
+In Sept.
+2019, Matthew made his Grand Ole Opry debut performing with Universal Music Group Nashville recording artist Travis Denning.
+Matthew graduated from Belmont University in 2020 and is currently touring with Travis Denning.